 Every year thousands of animals are exported from Ireland to countries as far afield as Libya, Lebanon, Kazakhstan and Turkey.
 Numerous studies have shown that transport over 8 hours for animals is detrimental to their health and well being.
 The Irish authorities claim that the industry is strictly regulated and welfare standards are high but animals become sick and injured and sometimes die during these long stressful journeys.
 Investigations by EFI have uncovered continuous breaches of Regulations and the authorities do not record the mortality or morbidity rates so it is quite a stretch to claim high welfare.

 - Just under 200,000 calves were exported to Europe in 2019 at just 15 – 21 days old.
 They are mostly unwanted male calves from the dairy sector.

 - Calves are left without food or accessible water for in excess of 24 hours and can lose a great deal of body weight during the journey.
 The ferry journey alone is around 18 hours and they cannot be fed without being unloaded.

-- They cannot regulate their own body temperature efficiently and have underdeveloped immune systems leaving them susceptible to illnesses like pneumonia.
+- Calves cannot regulate their own body temperature efficiently and have underdeveloped immune systems leaving them susceptible to illnesses like pneumonia and diarrhoea.

 - The veal farms they are sent to can keep them in inhumane conditions with barren stalls too narrow for them to turn around in and bare, slatted flooring.